-INEEL is located in two primary areas in Southeastern Idaho: a remote 570,000 acres, or 890 "square" mile desert site on the Snake River Plain, and multiple locations in the city of Idaho Falls.
+INEEL, located in Eastern Idaho, consists of an 890-square mile reservation on the Snake River Plain.
+Additional research facilities and office buildings are located 32 miles east in Idaho Falls, Idaho.
 INEEL was established in 1949 as the National Reactor Testing Station to provide an isolated location where various kinds of nuclear reactors and support facilities could be built and tested.

 On December 20, 1951, INEEL was the site of a very significant scientific accomplishment: the first use of nuclear fission to generate usable amounts of electricity.
 This took place at Experimental Breeder Reactor I (EBR-I), now a National Historic Landmark.
-Three of the nation's commercial power reactor designs-the pressurized water reactor, the boiling water reactor, and the liquid metal-cooled breeder reactor-were first demonstrated at INEEL.
+Three of the nation's commercial power reactor designs - the pressurized water reactor, the boiling water reactor, and the liquid metal-cooled breeder reactor - were first demonstrated at INEEL.
 Fifty-two test reactors, the largest concentration of nuclear reactors in the world, were constructed at INEEL over the years.

-In 1955, BORAX III, a commercial power reactor, was the first in the world to light a city - Arco, Idaho.
+In 1955, BORAX III, a commercial power reactor, was the first in the world to light a city: Arco, Idaho.
 Most reactors were phased out when their missions were completed.

 In 1974, the site was named a national engineering laboratory to reflect its expanding application of applied science and engineering capabilities to non-nuclear research.
-INEEL became the nation's second National Environmental Research Park, one of only five in the nation, in 1995.
+INEEL became the nation's second National Environmental Research Park, 1 of only 5 in the nation, in 1995.
 All lands within INEEL boundaries comprise a protected outdoor laboratory where scientists from the DOE, other federal and state agencies, universities, and private research foundations conduct ecological studies.